agccie/ACI-EnhancedEndpointTracker/docs/install.rst

                        RTC in local TZ: no

+.. _swarm_config:

 Configure the cluster and deploy the stack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``cluster`` mode with the OVA uses docker swarm for the overlay and network orchestration.
 Even if
 there is only a single node, the swarm needs to be configured.
-This can be done manually or via
-scripts already available on the VM.
-Before starting, ensure that networking has been configured on
+Before starting, ensure that
-all nodes and they are able to communicate on the ports previously listed.
-The high level process
+networking has been configured on all nodes and they are able to communicate on the ports previously
-for deploying the swarm is as follows:
+listed.
+The high level process for deploying the swarm is as follows:

 * Configure the VM as a swarm leader
 * Export the manager token to all other nodes and add them to the swarm